intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/data-parallel-processing.md

 ```

 ### **4. Ray Dataset**
-Currently, Orca has supported Ray Datasets as the input to the distributed training pipeline on the pure Ray backend.
+Orca has supported Ray Datasets as the input to the distributed training pipeline on the pure Ray backend.

-First, the user can apply the `creating dataset` API of `ray.data` to read CSV, JSON or Parquet files from local disk or remote datasources such as S3 to obtain a Ray Dataset.
+First, the user can easily create Ray Datasets from CSV, JSON or Parquet files on local disk or remote datasources such as S3.
 Ray Datasets also provide basic distributed data transformations such as `map`, `filter`, and `repartition`, as shown below:

 ```python
 import pandas as pd